ChernyshevT/LTPLib_project/README.md

 - universal data-driven solver for the Poisson equation.

 The code is based on the former Θ-Hall [^chernyshev2019][^chernyshev2022], but it has been heavily modified and rewritten from scratch.
-The project is inspired by [eduPIC](https://github.com/donkozoltan/eduPIC), [PIC-skeleton-codes](https://github.com/UCLA-Plasma-Simulation-Group/PIC-skeleton-codes), and [LoKI-MC](https://github.com/IST-Lisbon/LoKI-MC).
+The project was inspired by [eduPIC](https://github.com/donkozoltan/eduPIC), [PIC-skeleton-codes](https://github.com/UCLA-Plasma-Simulation-Group/PIC-skeleton-codes), and [LoKI-MC](https://github.com/IST-Lisbon/LoKI-MC).